-This effort is to help us felons and all the convicts in general find a job just a bit more easily.
+This effort is to help felons and all the convicts, in general, find a job just a bit more easily.

 What it really does, is delay the background question.

-Instead of that immediate scoff by human resources personnel and the quick placement of your app into the famous ‘File 13’, your application will now be considered as a normal application up until the interview process.
+Instead of that immediate scoff by human resources personnel and the quick placement of your app into the famous ‘File 13’, your application will now be considered as a normal application up until the interview.

 It doesn’t give you a ‘get a job scot-free’ card.
 You won’t just put in your new application and be accepted immediately – even if you have an awesome work record.

-Most of the states still have the ability to talk about your record.
-You will still need to come clean about it at some point in the hiring process…, but at least the employer has already been tempted to hire you due to your work ethic as displayed on your resume AND application.
+Most of the states still have the ability to talk about your record once they have you in the interview.
+So, you will still need to come clean about it at some point in the hiring process…, but at least the employer has already been tempted to hire you due to your work ethic as displayed on your resume AND application.